Stable limit theorems for additive functionals of one-dimensional diffusion processes: Applications

 and $|f_+| + |f_-| > 0$, we can apply Theorem \ref{main_theorem} with $\ell \equiv 1$, provided $\int_0^{t/\epsilon}f(X_s)\dr s$ is replaced by $\int_0^{t/\epsilon}[f(X_s) - \mu(f)]\dr s$ when $\alpha > 1$.
 We can also generalize using slowly varying functions.

-Roughly, the return times of $(X_t)_{t\geq0}$ have exponential moments and in this situation the asymptotic behavior of the function $f$ is prescribed by the invariant measure $\mu$: $f$ is such that there exists a slowly varying function $L$ and $c_+, c_- > 0$ such that
+Roughly, the return times of $(X_t)_{t\geq0}$ have exponential moments, because its invariant distribution has an exponential decay.
+To get an $\alpha$-stable process at the limit with some $\alpha \in (0,2)$, the function $f$ really has to be large near infinity.
+Namely, we need that there exists a slowly varying function $L$ and $c_+, c_- > 0$ such that

 \textbf{A toy kinetic model :} Here we slightly generalize the results of \cite{nasreddine2015diffusion}, \cite{cattiaux2019diffusion}, \cite{lebeau2019diffusion} and \cite{fournier2018one}.
 Consider a one-dimensional particle with position $X_t\in\mathbb{R}$ and velocity $V_t\in\mathbb{R}$ subject to random shocks and a force field $F(v) = \frac{\beta}{2}\frac{\Theta'(v)}{\Theta(v)}$ for some $\beta > 1$ and a function $\Theta : \mathbb{R}\mapsto(0,+\infty)$ of class $C^1$.
 The Newton equations describing the motion of the particle are